itsLuisa/SHAPELURN/README.md

 There will be four levels with different constraints on the descriptions.<br>
 Please use short sentences in the first two levels and do not use negation at all.<br>

-Hello!
-Welcome to SHAPELURN, where you can teach the computer any language of your choice!<br>
-You will be looking at different pictures and describing them to the computer in one sentence. <br>
-Please use rather short sentences and try not to use negation and conjunction."

 In order to evaluate our model we would like to collect your data.<br>
 Please enter any name under which you would like to save your data on your local machine.